oils-for-unix/oils/doc/ysh-tour.md

       echo 'enough'
     }  # => enough

-Oil has a few operators that aren't in Python.
+YSH has a few operators that aren't in Python.
 Equality can be approximate or
 exact:

     var n = ' 42 '